 Hip Dysplasia Physical Therapy

 Hip dysplasia is a condition where the hip socket doesn’t properly cover the ball portion of the thighbone and can lead to dislocation.
 It’s typically a condition that people are born with, and early treatment can often correct the problem.

 Unfortunately, people with milder cases may not be diagnosed until they are older.
 When they do start to develop pain and other symptoms, they are often faced with surgical treatment options.
 But PT can be useful before surgery to try and strengthen the surrounding muscles and improve flexibility.
 Hip dysplasia physical therapy is also a critical part of surgical after-care, helping the patient to get back to normal activities without pain and with strength and confidence in their movements.

 Physical Therapy for Hip Replacement

 Hip replacement surgery is a fairly common procedure that is done to relieve pain, improve mobility, restore “normal” activities, and to repair damage after an injury.
 While this type of surgery is often very successful, your recovery greatly improves with the addition of physical therapy for hip replacement as an added layer of care.

-Physical therapy after hip surgery, any type of hip surgery, is the best way to speed along the process and ensure that the body adapts and recovers strength and flexibility.
+PT after hip surgery, any type of hip surgery, is the best way to speed along the process and ensure that the body adapts and recovers strength and flexibility.
 An added wrinkle to recovery from hip surgery is that the patient, in many cases, has been suffering for awhile and most likely has been avoiding exercises that cause additional pain.
 Therapy, in these cases, not only helps get the individual back to pre-surgical strength but pushes them further so they are stronger than they have been in a long time.